Nebraska mother, teenager face charges in teen's abortion after police obtain their Facebook DMs

 A Nebraska mother and her teenage daughter are facing criminal charges following the teen's abortion in April in a case where police obtained their Facebook messages about the abortion through a search warrant, according to published reports.

-The Lincoln Journal Star reported that then 17-year-old Celeste Burgess and her mother, 41-year-old Jessica Burgess, were charged after Jessica Burgess allegedly helped her daughter abort, burn and bury her fetus.
+The Lincoln Journal Star reported that then 17-year-old Celeste Burgess and her mother, 41-year-old Jessica Burgess, were charged in early June after Jessica Burgess allegedly helped her daughter abort, burn and bury her fetus.
 Celeste is being tried as an adult in the case.

 The Norfolk Police Department originally charged both with removing, concealing or abandoning a dead human body -- a felony -- concealing the death of another person, and false reporting.
 Police got a tip claiming Celeste had miscarried and secretly buried the fetus with her mother's help, the report said.
 Investigators were able to obtain her medical records indicating she was 23 weeks pregnant at the time.
 Nebraska prohibits abortion after 20 weeks.